 “Boeing has to get on board with this very quickly,” Wittman told reporters at an annual conference hosted by McAleese and Associates.
 “It’s going to take a new camera, new hardwiring, fiber optics, … high-resolution screens, high-resolution camera.”

 He said the company should dispatch its full cadre of scientists to come up with a hardware solution to the RVS issue, which has failed to live up to expectations.
-The system is supposed to help refueling boom operators see the boom and the receiving aircraft, but images can be blurry a picture that can be too blurry to connect the boom to a receiving aircraft.
+The system is supposed to help refueling boom operators see the boom and the receiving aircraft, but images can be too blurry to connect the boom to a receiving aircraft.
 Wittman wants Boeing to test its fix using a “digital twin,” software that would hwlp testers vet new parts on computers without installing them in real life.

 Normally, Wittman said, the process of developing a solution, testing it, adding it to already-built planes, and adding it to the production line would take four to five years.
 He wants RVS to be fixed in two years or less.
 The Air Force said March 3 it expects KC-46 will have a properly functioning RVS and be ready for regular operations in 2023 or 2024.